 For example, two systems are compatible if they can be appropriately integrated and successfully exchange information.

 A different example of compatibility can be OS platforms.
-An application is compatible with certain Operating Systems or platforms if it can be successfully deployed on these systems.
+An application is compatible with certain Operating Systems or platforms if it can be successfully deployed on them.

 A good solution design does not limit itself to working only with specific software, hardware, or message types.
 Use industry-standard messaging and data transmission protocols to integrate with similar third-party systems.

-Every project requires budgeting, and once the budget is allocated, it would not be easy to modify.
-If your project runs out of money, you need to have a good excuse as otherwise, you would be sending the wrong message to senior management.
+Every project requires budgeting, and once the budget is allocated, it will not be easy to modify.
+If your project runs out of money, you need to have a good excuse; otherwise, you would send the wrong message to senior management.